Plantar Fasciitis Self-Care Guide to Help Manage Pain

 3. Strength Building Techniques for Your Feet

 Where stretches are meant to loosen up your tissues and muscles, strengthening exercises may help prevent future symptom flare-ups.
 That’s why strength building techniques are excellent additions to your plantar fasciitis self-care routine.
+Techniques to try are,

-Try doing towel curls, which are simple yet effective.
+• Towel Curls: Towel curls are simple yet effective.
 Begin by placing a towel on the floor and use your toes to scrunch it up towards you.
 It may sound like an odd exercise, but it’s effective for strengthening the muscles in your feet to improve function and avoid plantar fasciitis pain.

-Similar to towel curls, others choose methods like marble pickups.
+• Marble Pickups: Similar to towel curls, others choose methods like marble pickups.
 For these, you’re exercising the dexterity of your foot muscles to pick up marbles from the floor and place them into a container.
 Not only does it work as a plantar fasciitis self treatment method, but it also builds on your coordination and balance for long-term benefits.

-4. Ice Therapy Application for Plantar Fasciitis
+4. Ice Therapy for Plantar Fasciitis Self-Care

 5. Foot Soaks to Relax Muscles